MahjongPantheon/pantheon/README.md

 To create an event and fill it with some data, run `make seed` or `make seed_tournament` (with `sudo` if required).
 Note: this command will perform a full cleanup of data!

+A separate [guide about debugging in PhpStorm IDE](./docs/technical/phpstorm.md) is available.

 Default ports for services are:
 - 4001 for **Mimir** JSON RPC API
 - 4002 for **Rheda** interface (http://localhost:4002/)